tirupati17/contacts-mvp-swift/readme.md

 ### NOTE: Project built using minimum or almost no third party library dependency and took me 4 days (2-3 hours per day) to complete it.

-## Feedback received as below

-Your assignment has git logs, unit tests, and one UI test with around 57% code coverage.
-You also have a nice app icon, a working adding contact, contact validations, there are contact details and functionality for accessories, showing photos functionality, you added refresh indicator in contact list, and also added contact delete functionality.
-In your code, there’s no external pods, the code is modularized, good folder structure, and you also use extensions.

-However, there are a few feedbacks for further improvements:
-- To lessen the memory leak in code
-- To fix the duplication of code
-- To make a testable code
-- To try using protocols